speckdavid/shakey2016/Readme.md

 <br>

-## 2. Shakey Quickstart (with Simulation)
+## 2. Shakey Quickscenario (with Simulation)
 Here we explain how to run an already existing scenario.
 First of all, start the simulation and the robot system.
 ```sh
 $ roslaunch shakey_executable shakey_world.launch pkg:="$(rospack find shakey_quickscenario)"
 ```
-You can (and should) tuck the arms of the robot such that they not infer with the objects.
+You should tuck the arms of the robot such that they can not interact with the objects.
 For that purpose you can use teleop.
-The robot should look similar to the picture below.
+The picture below illustrates the desired robot state.

 ```sh
 $ roslaunch pr2_teleop_general pr2_teleop_general_keyboard.launch